go4tech-australia/javascript-4-beginners/README.md

 ## Exercise

 Practice what you learned in the lessons with these [exercises](Exercises/).
-All your code must go in [src/index.js](src/index.js) file.
+All your code must go in `src/index.js`.

 1. [Variables](Exercises/1%20Variables)
 2. [Functions](Exercises/2%20Functions)